-Saturday August 19th at the National Veterans Employment Summit, Microsoft Director of Workforce Development and Career Centered Learning, Thomas Dawkins shared the news that Microsoft is partnering with CompTIA, the leading provider of IT certifications, to make it easier for transitioning service members and veterans to enter Microsoft Software & Systems Academy (MSSA) and earn the skills for a career in the IT industry.
+On Saturday, Aug.
+19, at the National Veterans Employment Summit, Thomas Dawkins -- Microsoft director of workforce development and career-centered learning -- shared the news that Microsoft is partnering with CompTIA, the leading provider of IT certifications.
+The partnership will make it easier for transitioning service members and veterans to enter the Microsoft Software and Systems Academy (MSSA) and earn the skills for a career in the IT industry.

-The initial announcement of this partnership was made available this past weekend, during Military.com's National Veteran Employment Summit held in conjunction with The American Legion's 99th National Conference in Reno, NV.
+The initial announcement was made available this past weekend during Military.com's National Veteran Employment Summit, which was held in conjunction with the American Legion's 99th national conference in Reno, Nev.

 MSSA is an intensive 18-week training program that teaches transitioning service members the critical IT skills required for today's growing technology industry careers.
-Microsoft employees’ also serve as mentors for the program by connecting the class through Skype and offering real-world advice, soft-skill training like resume writing and interview skills and provide a touch-point of constant support and direction for cohort members.
-Upon successful completion of the program, graduates are guaranteed a job interview at Microsoft or one of its more than 220 hiring partners, many of whom are Fortune 500 companies, including Dell, Expedia, Accenture, the Department of Defense, Facebook and many more.
+Microsoft employees also serve as mentors for the program by connecting the class through Skype and offering real-world advice, soft-skill training like resume writing and interview skills and providing constant support and direction for cohort members.
+Upon successful completion of the program, graduates are guaranteed a job interview at Microsoft or one of its more than 220 hiring partners, many of which are Fortune 500 companies, including Dell, Expedia, Accenture, the Department of Defense, Facebook and many more.

-Since MSSA was established in 2013, applicants have been required to hold specific Microsoft Technology Associate (MTA) certifications to qualify for a designated Learning Path.
-However, more than 35,000 active-duty service members and Department of Defense employees today hold current CompTIA certifications, which are required for a large number of military and Department of Defense roles.
+Since MSSA was established in 2013, applicants have been required to hold specific Microsoft technology associate (MTA) certifications to qualify for a designated learning path.
+However, more than 35,000 active-duty service members and Department of Defense employees today hold current CompTIA certifications, which are required for a large number of military and DoD roles.